Train for a Career as a Pharmacy Technician

 These resources offer the personalized help you need after graduation to transition to the workplace.
 With this individualized help and attention, the majority of our graduates are hired within a few months of graduation.

 Before you graduate from the program, you will also complete a module that is designed to prepare you for the workforce.
-For more information on the requirements of each state, please view our State Requirements pdf.

 Learn more about Career Step’s graduate support in this quick interview with several of our Graduate Advisors.

 Your enrollment includes everything you will need to train for a successful pharmacy technician career.
 Your enrollment includes:

 - One-on-one help from student and technical support

 - A PTCB national certification exam voucher upon graduation (a $129 value)

 Since the course is completely online, your computer will play an important role in your learning experience.
 We recommend the following minimum computer system specifications: